jonathanpberger/subjective-objective-design/deck.md

 ---

-## What would automated testing look like for design?
+## What might automated testing look like for design?

 ---

-## What would it look like to have a more defined definition of "done" for design?
+**What would it look like to have a more defined definition of "done" for design?**

 ---

-## What if designers could refactor with impunity?
+**What if designers could refactor with impunity?**

 ---